We get asked lots of questions about running and driving electric cars by our lovely customers and we thought we’d share some of them with you.

 How far can I go before the charge runs out?

 This varies for each car depending on the battery capacity, small City cars will have 80 miles and bigger cars can have 250 miles.
-You can read our article on range by clicking here

 We will always discuss your requirements to make sure we find a car that suits you and your lifestyle.